marcelinoagundez/pact/README.md

    - disequilibrium chemical composition (including thermochemical kinetics, photochemistry, and vertical mixing) in a planetary atmosphere

-### If you use PACT for your work, I would appreciate if you cite the paper Agundez 2025, A&A, in press
+### If you use PACT for your work, I would appreciate if you cite the paper
+   - Agúndez 2025, A&A, in press

 ### Inquiries can be sent to marcelino.agundez@csic.es

 ### Compilation: